YasseenH/movie-scraper/README.md

-# Movie Web Scraper
+# Movie Web Scraper/Recommender

-Java-based application for a Movie Web Scraping project.
+Java-based application for a Movie Web Scraping project and a Python-based application for Movie Recommendation.

 The goal is to scrape movie information from websites like IMDb, organize it in a .txt and .csv files, and offer users a user-friendly interface to allow the user to get a movie recommendation based on the given movie using our scraped dataset.